IOCC's US Hurricane Response

 How Can You Help?

-- Pray for those who affected by the storm and IOCC’s Frontliners as they support people in tremendous need
+- Pray for those affected by storms and for IOCC staff supporting people in tremendous need.

-- Contribute a financial gift to IOCC’s Hurricane Harvey Response Fund or to our Hurricane Irma Response Fund which enables us to react quickly and effectively to the many needs in the region.
-We caution against donating material goods unless it is something we have specifically requested, like clean-up buckets.
+- Make a financial gift to IOCC’s US Hurricane Response Fund, which enables us to act quickly and effectively as needs arise.
+Please do not donate material goods unless it is something we have specifically requested, like clean-up buckets.

-- Stay updated on IOCC’s response at iocc.org/harvey, iocc.org/irma, and on Facebook, Twitter, and Instagram
+- Stay updated on IOCC’s response at iocc.org/blog and on Facebook, Twitter, and Instagram